-Specify the following: (a) the entities that are designated as an OHCDS and how these entities qualify for designation as an OHCDS; (b) the procedures for direct provider enrollment when a provider does not voluntarily agree to contract with a designated OHCDS; (c) the method(s) for assuring that participants have free choice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services under contract with an OHCDS meet applicable provider qualifications under the waiver; (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial accountability is assured when an OHCDS arrangement is used:

-- iii.
-Contracts with MCOs, PIHPs or PAHPs.
-Select one: - The State does not contract with MCOs, PIHPs or PAHPs for the provision of waiver services. - The State contracts with a Managed Care Organization(s) (MCOs) and/or prepaid inpatient health plan(s) (PIHP) or prepaid ambulatory health plan(s) (PAHP) under the provisions of §1915(a)(1) of the Act for the delivery of waiver and other services.
+Specify the following: (a) the entities that are designated as an OHCDS and how these entities qualify for designation as an OHCDS; (b) the procedures for direct provider enrollment when a provider does not agree to contract with a designated OHCDS: (c) the method(s) for assuring that participants h free choice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services under contract with an OHCDS meet applicable provider qualifications under the waiver; (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial accountability is assured when an OHCDS arrangement is used: iii.
+Con stracts with MCOs, PIHPs or PAHPs. • The state does not contract with MCOs, PIHPs or PAHPs for the provision of waiver services.
+0 The state contracts with a Managed Care Organization(s) (MCOs) and/or prepaid inpatient health plan(s) (PIHP) or prepaid ambulatory health plan(s) (PAHP) under the provisions of $\S1915(a)(1)$ of the Act for the delivery of waiver and other services.
 Participants may voluntarily elect to receive waiver and other services through such MCOs or prepaid health plans.
-Contracts with these health plans are on file at the State Medicaid agency.
+Contracts with these health plans are on file at the state Medicaid agency.
 Describe: (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.

-This waiver is a part of a concurrent §1915(b)/§1915(c) waiver.
+0 This waiver is a part of a concurrent §1915(b)/§1915(c) waiver.
 Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
 The §1915(b) waiver specifies the types of health plans that are used and how payments to these plans are made.
+0 This waiver is a part of a concurrent ?1115/?1915(c) waiver.
+Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
+The ?1115 waiver specifies the types of health plans that are used and how payments to these plans are made.
+0 If the state uses more than one of the above contract authorities for the delivery of waiver services, please select this option.
+In the textbox below, indicate the contract authorities.
+In addition, if the state contracts with MCOs, PIHPs, or PAHPs under the provisions of §1915(a)(1) of the Act to furnish waiver services: Participants may voluntarily elect to receive waiver and other services through such MCOs or prepaid health plans.
+Contracts with these health plans are on file at the state Medicaid agency.
+Describe: (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.